mrmanc/mrmanc.github.io/_posts/2012-05-10-meet-graphite.md

 #### Screenshots

-So, I'll show you some pretty pictures.
+So, I’ll show you some pretty pictures.
 Graphite is a web application which provides a view on to aggregated data.
 It provides the ability to build custom charts with the metrics you have pushed in using Logster, StatsD or something else.
 You can further aggregate data series and use [other functions](http://graphite.readthedocs.org/en/1.0/functions.html) to transform the data you are interested in.
-You can view metrics over arbitrary time periods and drill down to as much granularity as you've recorded (most likely the individual server level if you used Logster).
+You can view metrics over arbitrary time periods and drill down to as much granularity as you’ve recorded (most likely the individual server level if you used Logster).

 ![](http://graphite.wikidot.com/local--files/screen-shots/graphite_fullscreen_800.png)